 Please only use a short URL in your email signature.
 A short URL is a web address that has been condensed to be more clear to where you are sending someone.
 In the example above, the department Katye Munger works in is Marketing & Communications and the short URL is "marcom," telling the user they will be going to the Marketing & Communications web page.

 If you are unsure of the short URL for your department, a list is available.
-If you do not see your department on this list and you have an active web page, please contact Katye Munger.
 If your department does not have a webpage, please use castleton.edu as the web address in your signature.

 Use plain text so that your email is compatible with all email clients and devices.
 Avoid bold, italics, html, colors, and special fonts.